 She has translated Gujarati poetry into English for the Penguin Anthology of Contemporary Indian Women's Poetry, and has also translated poems by Günter Grass and Günter Kunert.
 Her translation from the German, Mickle Makes Muckle: poems, mini plays & short prose by Michael Augustin, was published in 2007.

 Sujata Bhatt has been a Lansdowne Visiting Writer at the University of Victoria, in British Columbia, Canada, and a Visiting Fellow at Dickinson College in Pennsylvania.
 More recently she was Poet-in-Residence at The Poetry Archive in London, (http://www.poetryarchive.org/poet/sujata-bhatt), where more information about her can be found.
 Her work has been widely anthologised, broadcast on radio and television, and has been translated into more than 20 languages.
 She is a frequent guest at literary festivals throughout the world.

 Sujata Bhatt's multicultural perspectives on language, culture, art and history surely originate in her own life experiences.

-Sujata Bhatt's volume of selected poems, Point No Point (1997), which draws on the first three books, would appeal to anyone wishing to enter an unusual imaginative world.
-She shows a great gift for empathy across cultures; enters the inner world of the artist, dramatizes the experience of language and its multicultural meanings.
-Her particular achievement is to write poems in English that retain her Indian cultural richness; 'I never left home / I carried it away with me'.
+Bhatt's volume of selected poems, Point No Point (1997), which draws on the first three books, would appeal to anyone wishing to enter an unusual imaginative world.
+She shows a great gift for empathy across cultures, enters the inner world of the artist, and dramatizes the experience of language and its multicultural meanings.
+Her particular achievement is to write poems in English that retain her Indian cultural richness: 'I never left home / I carried it away with me'.
 In her very internationalism she gives us attractive, thoughtful and always humane perspectives.